-Emma is a dual-degree student pursuing a Master in Positive Developmental Psychology and a Master in Public Health, concentrating in Health Prevention, Education, and Evaluation.
-She joined YD Eval in her first year at CGU to connect with fellow advocates for youth, support the development of youth programming, and gain hands-on experience in evaluation.
+Emma is a dual-degree student pursuing a Master in Positive Developmental Psychology, with a co-concentration in Evaluation, and a Master in Public Health, with a concentration in Health Prevention, Education, and Evaluation.

-Emma’s research interests are focused on promoting the health and development of youth from high-risk backgrounds.
-She promotes the incorporation of cultural responsivity and trauma-informed care throughout her work and aspires to spend her career advocating for youth.
 As a proud Coloradan, she loves hiking, camping, and enjoying the Rocky Mountains with her family and adorable dog.
-When she’s in California, you can catch her playing cornhole at a brewery, finding an excuse to go to the Bombay Frankie Company, or driving up the Central Coast.
+When she’s in California, you can catch her playing cornhole at a brewery, finding an excuse to go to the Bombay Frankie Company, or driving up the Central Coast